South Asian Daily | The biggest South Asian Media House

 Entertainment

-Desk Report Brampton, Ontario – Veteran Bollywood Actor, Om Puri passes away at the age of 66 after suffering a massive ...
+NEW DELHI, (PTI) Bollywood actor Arjun Rampal has met senior BJP leaders at the party headquarters here and is expected to ...
 Full article

+Desk Report Brampton, Ontario – Veteran Bollywood Actor, Om Puri passes away at the age ...

 The wait is over!
 Ram Gopal Varma’s most anticipated franchise Sarkaar 3 releasing on 17th ...